citycensus/scoring/Readme.md

 5% Standardized last update rank
 5 % Standardized category rank

+The standardized ranks are multiplied by their respective weight which then results in the overall score.
+These scores are then ranked again.
+The lower the score the better the city is performing.

 ### Dataset Score

 The dataset score consists of the following: